Sophie Evans (performer): 2011–present

 Evans presented and starred in The Really Welsh Christmas Show for BBC Television with the BBC National Orchestra of Wales at the Wales Millennium Centre.
 Also featuring Michael Ball and Only Boys Aloud, the 45-minute show first aired on BBC One Wales on 19 December 2012.
 In 2013, Evans starred in the final installment of the "Cornetto Trilogy", The World's End, written by Edgar Wright and Simon Pegg.
 She later performed at Proms in the Park, in Caerphilly, South Wales.

 In early 2014, she was part of an all-star cast performing, Irving Berlin: From Rags to Ritzes, beginning in London and later touring nationwide.
 Among the songs will be classics such as White Christmas and What'll I Do.
 She also featured in the 2014 film Pride, directed by Matthew Warchus.

 From October 2015 Sophie performed with Lord of the Dance as Erin the Goddess a month run at the Playhouse Theatre, London, a 9-week run at the Lyric Theatre, Broadway and a 6-week American tour finishing a Caesars Palace, Las Vegas for Michael Flately's last performance.

 From July 2017, Evans took over the role of Glinda in the West End production of Wicked from Australian actress Suzie Mathers, and as a result became the youngest person to play the role in London, at the age of 24.
 She starred opposite Alice Fearn as Elphaba.

-Evans left Wicked on 20 July 2019, and was replaced by English actress and singer Helen Woolf.
+Evans left Wicked on 20 July 2019, and was replaced by Helen Woolf.

 On 2 September 2021, it was announced that Evans would return to the West End production of Wicked as Glinda covering for Helen Woolf who was on maternity leave.
 She re-opened the production on 15 September 2021, almost 18 months since its closure on 16 March 2020 due to the COVID-19 pandemic lockdown.
 She will leave the production in January 2022, and will be replaced by Helen Woolf.

+Personal life

+She and Welsh rugby star Ellis Jenkins had dated since they were teenagers.
+Sophie and Ellis announced their engagement in 2021.
+In June 2022, they revealed that Sophie was expecting their first child.
+They married on 25 June, 2022.
+Their first child was born in December 2022.
+A second child was born in April 2025.